Egg Salad on Tomato Star With Kalamata Olive Garnish – Gluten-Free

 One of our favorite gluten-free lunches while the tomatoes are summer-ripe is an old standby, egg salad, served on top of a star of tomato wedges.
 This gluten-free egg salad is garnished with kalamata olive halves.
 I used a Roma tomato this time, but any large, fresh, ripe tomato is good.

-1/4 Cup Mayonnaise (like Hellman's or Kraft or any other gluten-free brand, or your own home-made)
+- 1/4 Cup Mayonnaise (like Hellman's, Kraft or any other gluten-free brand, or your own home-made)

-2 Each Kalamata Olive, seeded and halved, or any olive you like
+- 2 Each Kalamata Olives, seeded and halved, or any olive you like

-This recipe is gluten-free (no wheat, barley & rye), dairy-free, lactose-free, nut-free and sugar-free, as well low-carb and low GI (low glycemic index).
+This recipe is gluten-free (no wheat, barley & rye), dairy-free, lactose-free, nut-free and refined-sugar-free, as well low-carb and low GI (low glycemic index).
 It's also suitable for a paleo diet.

 What is your favorite way to have egg salad?